FAQ

 What curriculum will my scholar use in the Online Program?

-Can you give me an overview of the Home study Program?
+Can you give me an overview of the Options (Home Study) Program?

-The home study program here at Compass Charter Schools (CCS) is called the Options program.
+The Personalized Learning Program here at Compass Charter Schools (CCS) is called the Options (Home Study) program.
 Scholars and parents work with their assigned credentialed Supervising Teacher (ST) to develop a Personalized Learning Plan based on the family’s educational philosophy and scholar’s learning style.
 Families meet with their assigned ST on a regular basis to discuss assigned work, review progress and exchange samples in various subjects.
 In addition, Educational Support Funds are allotted to each scholar to use towards approved non-sectarian educational materials, curriculum, and services.

 I have never homeschooled my child, can I really do this?